harryrobotics/Raspberry-pi-zero-configuration/README.md

 remove the line: `console=serial0,115200` and **save** and **reboot** for changes to take effect.

 **To switch bluetooth to software UART and set /dev/ttyAM0 to real UART**

+In Linux device terms, by default, /dev/ttyS0 refers to the mini UART, and /dev/ttyAMA0 refers to the PL011.
+The primary UART is that assigned to the Linux console, which depends on the Raspberry Pi model as described above, and can be accessed via /dev/serial0.

 Keep in mind that this one will remain possible software problem on bluetooth (software UART), but not on Serial (Hardware)